emit-rs/emit/README.md

 **What about the `log` crate?**

-The `log!()` macro is obviously the best way to capture diagnostic events in Rust as it stands.
-Unfortunately `log` destructively renders events into text:
+The `log!()` macros are obviously the best way to capture diagnostic events in Rust as it stands.
+However, `log` destructively renders events into text:

 ```rust
 info!("Hello, {}!", env::var("USERNAME").unwrap());
 ```

-There's no way further down the pipeline to pull the username value from this message except through handwritten parsers/regex.
+There's no way for a log processing system to later pull the username value from this message except through handwritten parsers/regular expressions.

 The idea of `emit` is that rendering _can_ happen at any point - but the original values are preserved for easy machine processing as well.